architecture-building-systems/CityEnergyAnalyst/docs/templates/viz_template.rst

 TO DO: run trace for all scripts.

-{% for script, underline, digraph in dependencies%}
+{% for script, underline, digraph in vizfiles%}
 {{script}}
 {{underline}}
 .. graphviz::